Kitty Hart-Moxon: Liberation

-In the fourth week of January 1945, during the Liberation of Auschwitz concentration camp, the SS guards disappeared from the camp.
-On Saturday, 27 January, Auschwitz was liberated by the Red Army.
-Kitty and her mother began working as translators for the British Army.
+After a time in Porta Westfalica, Kitty and her mother were sent to Bergen-Belsen, at which point they were abandoned in a locked train car and left to die.
+After being released by a group of German soldiers, they were transported to a camp near Salzwedel.
+After liberation, Kitty and her mother began working as translators for the British Army.
 Later, the two moved to help with the Quaker Relief Team, staying in a displaced persons camp outside Braunschweig.

-Kitty and her mother tried to locate their family members soon after they were liberated but found that everyone else had been killed: her father had been discovered by the Gestapo and shot; her brother was killed in battle; and her grandmother was taken to Belzec concentration camp and died in the gas chambers.
+Kitty and her mother tried to locate their family members soon after they were liberated but found that everyone else had been killed: her father had been discovered by the Gestapo and shot; her brother was killed in battle; and her grandmother was taken to Belzec concentration camp and was murdered in the gas chambers.

 After the war

-In September 1946, Kitty emigrated with her mother to England to live with her mother's sister in Birmingham who had resided there since 1938.
+In September 1946, Kitty emigrated with her mother to Birmingham, England to live with her mother's sister, who had resided there since 1938.
 In 1949, she married Polish emigre Rudi Hart, an upholsterer, who had arrived in England through the Kindertransport programme.
 They had two sons, David and Peter.
 Kitty divorced her first husband, and by 1992, she married Phillip Moxon.
 Together, they continued her Holocaust work.

 While in England, Kitty Hart-Moxon became interested in educating people about the Holocaust by telling her life story to the public.
 This began with her first book I Am Alive (1961) (see References); this is an account of her life from the day in 1939 when, while away on holiday with her mother, they received a telegram from her father insisting they return at once, through the events that led to her incarceration in Auschwitz in 1942, to her liberation from Auschwitz in April 1945.
 Then, in 1978, Yorkshire Television (YTV) producer Peter Morley's team learned about Hart-Moxon while doing background research on a project about women who risked their lives to save others during the Nazi era, and convinced him to meet her.
 She didn't fit the parameters they'd set for Women of Courage, but after two visits, Morley was so impressed with Hart-Moxon, he submitted a proposal to YTV to accompany her to Auschwitz for her first visit in 33 years and film it, provided she brought along her eldest son, then a young doctor, for emotional support.
 In his memoirs, Morley wrote, "This, no doubt, was going to be a very raw film...
 I felt this to be a unique opportunity to add fresh insight to the infamy of Auschwitz as had been portrayed in both fictional and non-fictional films and television programmes."